wessberg/rollup-plugin-ts/README.md

 # `@wessberg/rollup-plugin-ts`

-> A Rollup plugin for Typescript that respects Browserslists
+> A Rollup plugin that enables seamless integration between Typescript, Babel, and Browserslists

 ## Description

-This is a Rollup plugin that enables integration between Typescript and Rollup.
+This is a Rollup plugin that enables integration between Typescript, Babel, Browserslists, and Rollup.
+It is first and foremost a Typescript plugin that enables full interoperability with Rollup.
-In comparison with the [official plugin](https://github.com/rollup/rollup-plugin-typescript), this one has several improvements:
+In comparison with the [official plugin](https://github.com/rollup/rollup-plugin-typescript), this one has several significant improvements:

 - Compiler diagnostics are correctly emitted and brought into the Rollup build lifecycle
 - [Emit-less types](https://github.com/rollup/rollup-plugin-typescript/issues/28) are correctly handled
-- Generation of Definition files (`.d.ts`) are supported
+- Generation of Definition files (`.d.ts`) are supported and fully supports code splitting
 - A [Browserslist](https://github.com/browserslist/browserslist) can be provided instead of a target version of ECMAScript such that your code is transpiled in relation to the baseline of browsers defined in your Browserslist instead.
+- Babel can be used as the transpiler, rather than Typescript, such that Typescript handles diagnostics, declarations, and stripping away types, and Babel is used for syntax transformation.

 ## Install